nogueiraantonio/dscpe-widget-property-editor/README.md

 OR

-You can simply download the [source code](https://itgit.dsone.3ds.com/widget-lab/widget-template-vue/-/archive/master/widget-template-vue-master.zip) and unzip it wherever you prefer.
+You can simply download the [template zip](https://btcc.s3-eu-west-1.amazonaws.com/widget-lab/templates/widget-template-vue.zip) and unzip it wherever you prefer.
 You should see a new file at the root of your project: `localConfig.js`.
 We'll reuse it later to customize the widget to your environment.

 ## 2.2.
 Install the development dependencies